innovationOUtside/tm129-robotics2020/content/01_Robot_Lab/Section_00_01.md

 To move one or more lines of code in a code cell, first highlight them to select them.
 Next, cut then using your normal keyboard cut command (for example, `Ctrl-X` or `Cmd-X`), place the cursor where you want them to go then and paste them using your normal keyboard paste command (for example, `Ctrl-V` or `Cmd-V`).

+<font color='red'>JD: There's no Section 1.4.
+(And, as mentioned later, it seems odd that Section 1.5 is an activity whereas other activities are third-level sections inside second-level sections.)</font>

 ## 1.5 Activity – Working with comments